beiatrix/beiatrix/src/config/projects/examPlayer.md

 ![Configure Page](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/configure-page.gif)

-Optionally, the student can turn on "Practice Mode," which allows the user to proceed to the next portion of the exam at their earliest convenience.
+Optionally, the student can turn on "Practice Mode," which allows them to proceed to the next portion of the exam at their earliest convenience.
 They may also toggle on Accommodations and Supports, such as extended time for Reading, Math, or Breaks.

 ![Configure Page - Accommodations](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/configure-page-accommodations.jpg)